Hyperbaric oxygen therapy and cerebral ischemia: neuroprotective mechanisms. | Canada Hyperbarics Skip to main content

 What Researchers Did

-Researchers reviewed existing literature on hyperbaric oxygen therapy and cerebral ischemia to identify neuroprotective mechanisms.
+Researchers reviewed existing literature on hyperbaric oxygen therapy and cerebral ischaemia to identify neuroprotective mechanisms.

 What They Found

-Hyperbaric oxygen therapy demonstrated protective effects in numerous animal models of ischemic brain injury, including focal and global cerebral ischemia.
-While small human trials for focal ischemia showed no benefit, one human trial before cardiopulmonary bypass improved neuropsychological and inflammatory outcomes.
+Hyperbaric oxygen therapy demonstrated protective effects in numerous animal models of ischaemic brain injury, including focal and global cerebral ischaemia.
+While small human trials for focal ischaemia showed no benefit, one human trial before cardiopulmonary bypass improved neuropsychological and inflammatory outcomes.
 The therapy is associated with improved cerebral oxygenation, reduced inflammation, and decreased apoptotic cell death.

 Canadian Relevance